| 7. CORRECTING YOUR

 (Fig 6), it is necessary to remove the distortion.
 You

+never load a deformed structure!
 Doing exercise with clothing and footwear, which are

 likely to distort the muskuloskeletal system, is equally